 While preparing something to eat he heard commotion coming from his neighborhood.
 Marlon sprang into action to see what was going on and if he could help.
-He took his flashlight since they were in an area of San Mateo that has limited electricity and flashed around the area.
+He took his flashlight (since they were in the San Mateo subdivision, which has limited electricity) and flashed around the area.
 After illuminating his neighbors across the river, he noticed some kids and a mother calling for help.
 He went in the crocodile waters to aid the wailing family.
-When he reached them he found out the Mirna had swallowed a big marble and it was stuck in her throat.
+When he reached them he found out that Mirna had swallowed a marble, which had gotten stuck in her throat.
 Her family was in a panic not knowing what to do.

 On the boat, Marlon kept doing compressions and as they got closer to the other side of the river, the girl started regaining her color and becoming a bit responsive.
 Marlon put Mirna over his his shoulder and carried her across the bridge, found a taxi and got her to Dr. Dan’s office.
-When they arrived Dr. Dan was washing up needed a few minutes.
-Marlon could tell the marble had moved (she had swallowed it) and let Mirna know she know going to be fine.
-Dr. Dan came back quickly and examined her and found her to be in good condition, charged them $20 BZD for the visit and sent them on their way.
+When they arrived Dr. Dan was washing up and needed a few minutes.
+Marlon could tell the marble had moved and let Mirna know she know going to be fine.
+Dr. Dan came back quickly and examined her and found her to be in good condition, charged them $20 BZD for the visit, and sent them on their way.

 Props to Lara at Romantic Travel Belize for being in the right place at the right time to hear Marlon’s miraculous story and letting the San Pedro Red Cross know.
 You can read her account of the event on on True Story of Heroism in San Mateo that reads like an Indiana Jones movie.

-Then of course Marlon Gonzalez an honest, friendly hard working guy.
-Little did he know that the 2 day First Aid Training with Bandage International that his employers Victoria House Resort sent him on would make him a hero.
+Then of course Marlon Gonzalez, an honest, friendly, and hard working guy.
+Little did he know that the 2 day First Aid Training with Bandage International, his employers at Victoria House Resort sent him onward to make him a hero.

 I was sorry that their mom and Dixon could not be there to share the moment with us.
 I know Jorge told his wife and son all about the great afternoon they shared and much fun everyone had.
 I will make sure that Linda or Lydia at Holy Cross school shows them this post.
 These next two pictures of Wilson and Evlyn can’t help but make you smile and feel happy.

-These next pictures are by Roceli Muñoz and I along with 2 videos I shot of Marlon telling his story, the first one with Steve, Mike and Marlon has better sound as it is shielded from the wind, I thought the second one was nice as it is outside and included the family.
+These next pictures are by Roceli Munoz along with 2 videos I shot of Marlon telling his story.
+The first one with Steve, Mike and Marlon has better sound as it is shielded from the wind.
+I thought the second one was nice as it is outside and included the family.